LT-IntroToAI-SY2526/assignment2-per4-Logan-Magana/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
-Understanding the conditionals for siuations like when you get a % in the middle of pattern
+Understanding the conditionals for siuations like when you get a % in the middle of pattern.
+I can understand the logic behind the syntax,but it's difficult for me to know where to start since I was unfamiliar with the functions like append and join, until you taught me it.
+I've been practicing on this site called Brilliant to help me understand the applications of the syntax in my code.
+The lessons on the website is a bit broad so if i'm confused about something, I ask claude to break it down step by step.

 2. Explain how you could use the match function for extracting information from a movie database.
 We can assign the X Y and Z to a key word like an actor,date or movie.
-The _ and % are the user inputs that are not an exact match to the key words ( filler words like "so" that are not important for the overall question being asked.b
+The _ and % are the user inputs that are not an exact match to the key words ( filler words like "so" that are not important for the overall question being asked.